How Much Does a Personal Trainer Make a Year?

 What Are Personal Trainers?

 A personal trainer develops customized exercise programs for clients based on individual skill levels, health goals, physical limitations, and other considerations.
-These professionals work with clients of all ages and skill levels to improve strength, flexibility, and endurance; complete workouts safely and without injury; support them on their weight loss journey; and more.
+These professionals work with clients of all ages and skill levels to improve their strength, flexibility, and endurance; complete workouts safely and without injury; support them on their weight loss journey; and more.

 Trainers are often paid hourly, but they may earn a yearly salary if they work for a gym or high-end client.
 How much money a personal trainer makes depends on the range of services and level of attention they provide — in general, the more, the better.

-It also helps if you have good people skills, as you’ll be working closely with clients.
+In addition to exercise and training skills, it also helps if you have good people skills, as you’ll be working closely with clients.
 (Not much of a people person?
 You may want to look into jobs for introverts instead.)

 💡 Quick Tip: When you have questions about what you can and can’t afford, a spending tracker app can show you the answer.
 With no guilt trip or hourly fee.